Above the Lake

 Above the Lake (Надъ озеромъ, translit.
 Nad ozerom) is a black-and-white 1995 independent film directed by Dmitrii Frolov.
 It is based on Alexander Blok novel Nad ozerom.

 The film is not an adaptation in the usual way: it is the reconstruction of the cinema of the beginning of the 20th century, performed by Frolov's contemporaries.
-Being a poetically philosophical reflection of the perception of A. Blok's poetry, the film at the same time reproduces the atmosphere of the legendary Silver Age.
+Being a poetically philosophical reflection of the perception of Alexander Blok's poetry, the film at the same time reproduces the atmosphere of the legendary Silver Age.

 Plot

-A poor poet (perhaps Blok himself), his ghost-lady and the third character, subtly hinting with beauty and an article on Dantes, are immersed in authors not in a feast of aestheticism, but in the simple and eternal reality of our sinful world.
-Exhausted by passions, they are pathetic, they are beautiful in their own way, but how impudent are their impulses, completely fitting into the scheme of the classical love triangle.
-And only the imagination of the Poet, even spurred by cocaine, can transform this wretchedness into a hymn to the eternal confrontation of two men who have fallen in love with one woman.
+The work presents a variation on the classical love triangle: a poor poet, possibly associated with Alexander Blok himself, a mysterious “ghost-lady,” and a third character whose refinement is suggested through his beauty and his article on Dante.
+Rather than depicting a purely aesthetic or symbolic world, the text places its characters within ordinary human passions and conflicts.
+Their relationships are marked by emotional exhaustion, desire, and rivalry, while the poet’s imagination transforms the situation into a broader reflection on two men’s love for the same woman.